Community Art Collaborative

 Grace Aranaga-Hill

-Grace (she/they) is an illustrator, painter, and overall artist based in Baltimore.
+GRACE ARANAGA-HILL (she/they) is an illustrator, painter, and overall artist based in Baltimore.
 She is studying Art & Design at Towson University.
 Grace's work is a reflection of her vibrance and displays her passions through bold colors throughout her artwork.
-She plans to continue to work with the youth of Baltimore as a teaching artist to help the future artists of tomorrow express themselves throughout a multitude of mediums.
+She plans to continue to work with youth of Baltimore as a teaching artist to help future artists of tomorrow express themselves through a multitude of mediums.
 She believes that art can be a method of healing and wants to explore art's therapeutic properties.
 Her Instagram is @GraceOfSpaceArt.
-Grace is a first-year CAC Member serving at Access Art.
+Grace is a second-year CAC Member serving at Access Art.

 Anaya Fraser

-Audrey is a multi-disciplinary fiber artist and educator from Milwaukee, Wisconsin.
+AUDREY LEE NAIVA is a multi-disciplinary fiber artist and educator from Milwaukee, Wisconsin.
 Audrey got her start in community arts by dipping her hands in indigo with the Baltimore Natural Dye Initiative and stitching squares for the MICA Quilt Group.
 Working as a Residential Advisor, she learned to create monthly educational programs for students living in the dorms.
-Last spring, she graduated with a BFA in Fiber at the Maryland Institute College of Art.
-Audrey is back in Baltimore to work with the Community Art Collaborative, partnered with Baltimore Clayworks, where she helps with after school art programming.
-Audrey is a first-year CAC Member serving at Baltimore Clayworks.
+Audrey graduated with a BFA in Fiber at the Maryland Institute College of Art.
+She is back in Baltimore to serve with the Community Art Collaborative, partnered with Baltimore Clayworks, where she supports after-school and other community arts programs.
+Audrey is a second-year CAC Member serving at Baltimore Clayworks.

 Anna Sellheim

-Anna is originally from Washington DC.
+ANNA SELLHEIM is originally from Washington DC.
 She earned her MFA in comics from the Center For Cartoon Studies in 2016.
 She has been published by the Nib, Oni Press and Seven Days (Vermont’s Alternative Weekly Newspaper).
 She also has contributed to a number of anthologies, most notably Dirty Diamonds and Comics For Choice.
 She has taught adult literacy in DC to native English speakers that read below a 6th grade level, and has taught art and comic classes throughout The DMV Area and New England.
-She is now the Community Art Collaborative AmeriCorps member at Refugee Youth Project, where she teaches art and comics to refugee youth ages 5-21 throughout Baltimore City.
+She is now the Community Art Collaborative AmeriCorps staff at the Refugee Youth Program, where she teaches art and comics to refugee youth ages 5-21 throughout Baltimore City.
 Her work primarily deals with mental health, trauma, and the healing power of art.
 She loves getting coffee with her friends, annoying her boyfriend, and is obsessed with her two terrible dogs.
-Anna is a first-year CAC Member serving at Refugee Youth Project (Baltimore City Community College).
+Anna is a second-year CAC Member serving at Refugee Youth Project at Baltimore City Community College.

 Naomi Weintraub